Skip advert

 • TBC

-Previous-generation Bentley Continental GT models have always achieved a full five-star safety rating, and there’s no reason to assume the new model will be any different.
-In terms of reliability, a modern Bentley is a complicated creature, so there is a lot to go wrong/ However, these are generally used as daily drivers and few, if any reliability issues have been noted.
+It's unlikely that safety experts Euro NCAP will ever crash test a Bentley Continental GT, but there’s no reason to assume the latest model wouldn't safeguard you well considering it has plenty of passive and active safety systems as standard.
+In terms of reliability, a modern Bentley is a complicated creature, so there is a lot to go wrong.
+However, these are generally used as daily drivers, and few, if any reliability issues have been noted.

 Advertisement - Article continues below